Hygl0110/react-templates/README.md

-# React Web Page Template
+# React WebApp Page Template

 This project is a basic web page template with a header, main content, and footer structure, along with a navigation system to switch between components.
 It's based on React, making it ideal for starting new web projects with this technology.